brooklynrail/brooklynrail-platform/content/people/christiane-paul.md

 name: Christiane Paul
 first_name: Christiane
 last_name: Paul
-short_bio: "**Christiane Paul** has written extensively on new media arts, lectured internationally on art and technology and is the recipient of the Thoma Foundation's 2016 Arts Writing Award in Digital Art.
-Her recent books include _A Companion to Digital Art_ (Wiley Blackwell, 2016) and _Digital Art_ (Thames and Hudson, 3rd revised edition, 2015).
-As Curator of Digital Art at the Whitney Museum of American Art, she has curated several exhibitions including _Refigured_ and is responsible for artport, the Whitney Museum’s website devoted to Internet art.
-Dr. Paul has previously taught in the MFA computer arts department at the School of Visual Arts in New York (1999-2008);
+short_bio: "**Christiane Paul** is Curator of Digital Art at the Whitney Museum of American Art and Professor in the School of Media Studies at The New School.
+She is the recipient of the Thoma Foundation's 2016 Arts Writing Award in Digital Art, and her books include _A Companion to Digital Art_ (Blackwell-Wiley, May 2016); _Digital Art_ (Thames and Hudson, 2003, 2008, 2015, 2023).
+At the Whitney Museum she curated exhibitions including _Refigured_ (2023) and _Programmed: Rules, Codes, and Choreographies in Art 1965 - 2018_ (2018/19) among others, and is responsible for artport, the museum’s portal to Internet art.
+Other curatorial work includes _Chain Reaction_ (feralfile.com, 2023), and _DiMoDA 4.0 Dis/Location_ (traveling show, 2021- ), among others."
-  the Digital+Media Department of the Rhode Island School of Design (2005-08);
-  and elsewhere."
 portraits:
   - media: 2023/04/christiane-paul
 ---